-The Payments and Settlement Department is responsible for providing an efficient, secure and reliable payment systems infrastructure, thereby safeguarding a stable financial system in the country.
-In pursuit of this the Department collaborates with private sector institutions, international organisations and Government departments to introduce improvements to the safety and efficiency of the payments system.
+Payments and Settlement Department is responsible for providing an efficient, secure and reliable payment system infrastructure that safeguards a stable financial system in the country.
+In pursuit of this, the Department collaborates with private sector institutions, international organisations and Government departments to introduce improvements to the National Payments System.

 Ms K Ntsatsi